simetenn/uncertainpy/docs/source/uncertainty_estimation.rst

 =========================

-The ``UncertaintyQuantification`` class is used to define the problem, perform the uncertainty quantification and sensitivity analysis, and save and visualize the results.
+The :py:class:`uncertainpy.UncertaintyQuantification` class is used to define the problem, perform the uncertainty quantification and sensitivity analysis, and save and visualize the results.
 ``UncertaintyQuantification`` combines the three main components required to